-Debt to GDP shows how significant the debt is relative to tax revenues.
-For example the total debt of the Irish government is quite low by UK standards, but as a % of the economy it is high.
+Debt to GDP shows how significant the debt is relative to the size of the economy.
+This is important because it affects

 For example, if total government debt stayed exactly the same, but GDP fell.
 It would make it more difficult to finance the debt payments.
 If GDP fell, tax revenues would fall.
 Therefore, the government may have to increase tax rates to finance the debt interest payments – even though the total level of debt is the same.

-Readers question – how can debt rise, but debt to GDP fall – an example showing importance of debt to GDP ratios
+Readers question – how can debt rise, but debt to GDP fall – an example showing the importance of debt to GDP ratios.

 Rising debt but falling debt to GDP Ratio